tygoee/papt/README.md

+> This app is abandoned as it's barely functional and I don't use a debian distro anymore (which means I probably won't update it).
+Feel free to give it a pull request if you want it to continue.

 # Papt - Personal apt

 Personal apt: installs apt packages locally in `~/.local/`, without needing root privileges.
 This script installs the packages in a temp directory using `dpkg -x` and moves them to `~/.local/`.